frto027/HeartBeatLanClientBSQuest/UnityUI/Readme.md

 ![alt text](image-4.png)

-You can't change the Font, because the mod will reset the font to the game used fond.
-If the mod not reset the font, all texts will be invisible.
-But you can use the font called `Teko-Medium SDF` to preview the effect in game, it's not a perfect preview, but mainly for word size preview.
+You can't change the Font, because the mod will reset the TMPs font to the game used fond.
+If the mod not reset the font, all texts will be invisible for some reason idk.
+But you can use the font called `Teko-Medium SDF` to preview the effect in game, it's not a perfect preview, but can be used to design the text size .

 The mod will find the Animator in the root prefab and control it, so add a Animator and animations to the root canvas.
 Do this with your Unity skills, we won't go into detail since this isn't a Unity tutorial.